JGCoelho/machadobot/README.md

-You will need to create an file named config.json with the following content:
+You will need to create an file named config.json with the following content on the root folder:

 ```json
 {